jphoulihan/reddit-focal-bat/readme.md

 _this comment bot responds to users and translates a word they used in their comment from English to Irish_

 ## Project Goal
-_to promote Irish by giving the language more exposure on a forum for ireland, comprised of 448k members_<br/><br/>
+_to promote Irish by giving the language more exposure on a forum for Ireland, comprised of 448k members_<br/><br/>

 ### **Requirements**
 ---